Frequently asked questions and concerns

 If you are unable to pay your utility bill prior to the disconnection date, you may come to City Hall and sign a 10-day extension agreement.
 You are allotted 2 extensions per calendar year.
 Failure to pay the full amount due within the 10-day extension will result in disconnection.

-Medical Emergency — You can postpone the shutoff of service if you inform and provide documentation to the City of Dowagiac of a medical emergency that exists at your residence.
+Medical Emergency- You can postpone the the shut off of service if you inform the City and provide documentation of a medical emergency that exists at you residence.